MarcoSchaefer/slides-onion/slides/introduction.md

 <img style="background-image: white;" src="slides/assets/lifecycle.jpg" />

 Note:
-When doing software development, one of the most important things to have in mind is that your software will always be evolving.
+When doing software development, one of the most important things to have in mind is that good software should always be evolving.
+Softwares that are not evolving anymore are either legacy or useless.
 Throughout the sprints on a Scrum based framework, during each sprint it will always be maintained, evolved, receiving new features, improvements, and bug fixes.

 <img style="background-image: white;" src="slides/assets/coupling.png" />